jacopofar/wiktionary-http-server/README.md

 ## Run the server

-You can use `make run-server`, which will do everything for you and create a virtualenv under `.venv`
+The server has no dependencies because it uses `SimpleHTTPServer`.

-Or create a virtualenv, install the dependencies in the `requirements.txt` file and run `sanic wiktserver.app`.
+Just run `python3 server.py`, it will look for the `dict.db` file and serve its content.

 Then, try visiting `http://localhost:8090/w/blabla` to get a JSON with the senses of the word `blabla`.